 Seen above is a very scary quadruped in the making.
 Ominous, to say the least.

-Anyway, long story short a lab at the U of Pennsylvania are testing modular robotics.
-It’s a new branch of general robotics and aims to allow average robots some procreative powers.
-By ‘pro creative’ is meant the ability to create offspring—out of foam.
+Anyway, long story short, a lab at the University of Pennsylvania is testing modular robotics.
+This is a new branch of general robotics that aims to allow average robots some procreative powers.
+By ‘procreative’ is meant the ability to create offspring—out of foam.

 That’s right.
-At its present state FoamBot is a pretty crude invention that’s basically a box of insulation foam on a wheeled chassis.
+At its present state, FoamBot is a pretty crude invention that’s basically a box of insulation foam on a wheeled chassis.
 What makes it special is its programming.
 FoamBot is capable of ‘building’ other robots out of foam.
-Since they’re mad of foam, the scientist testing them think they’re more modular.
+Since they’re made of foam, the scientists testing them think they’re more modular.

-At the moment, however, FoamBot and its kids all look ugly, just globs of foam incapable of complex tasks.
+At the moment, however, FoamBot and its offspring all look ugly, just globs of foam incapable of complex tasks.
 Oh well, the program is still in its infancy.
+The aesthetic aspect of robotics is often overlooked, but it plays a crucial role in how these machines are perceived by the public.
+A robot that looks sleek and modern is more likely to be accepted and trusted by people than one that looks like a clunky piece of machinery.

 Excellent, there’s video evidence.